Stylesof/King-Of-The-Tale/README.md

-# King-Of-The-Hytale
+# King-Of-The-Tale
-King Of The Hill Minigame in Hytale.
-Based on Arma 3 KOTH mod.
+King Of The Hill mode in Hytale, with modern weapons and gears.
+Based on KOTH Arma 3 mod.